 1968 Panel Review of Photographs, X-Ray Films, Documents and Other Evidence Pertaining to the Fatal Wounding of President John E Kennedy on November 22, 1963, in Dallas, Texas

 An inquiry by a panel of pathologists appointed by Attorney General Ramsey Clark in February 1968 who examined the available autopsy photographs and x-rays.

-The 1968 conspiracy trial of Clay Shaw brought by New Orleans District Attorney Jim Garrison.
+The 1968 conspiracy trial of New Orleans businessman Clay Shaw brought by New Orleans District Attorney Jim Garrison.

 The report of the National Commission on the Causes and Prevention of Violence issued in October 1969, in large part initiated in response to the assassinations of JFK, Robert F. Kennedy, and Martin Luther King, Jr.